karthikeyancbm/Kannada-MNIST---Classification-Problem/README.md

 2. Perform PCA to 10 components.
 So now we have train and test images in 10 dimension instead of 28X28 dimension.

 3. Now apply the following models:

-  • Decision Trees
+   * Decision Trees
-  • Random forest
+   * Random Forest
-  • Naive Bayes Model
+   * Naive Bayes Model
-  • K-NN Classifier
+   * K-NN Classifier
-  • SVM

-4. For each of this method produce the following metrics:
+5. For each of this method produce the following metrics:

-  • Precision, Recall, F1 - Score
+    * Precision,Recall and F1 - Score
-  • Confusion Matrix
+    * Confusion Matrix
-  • RoC - AUC curve
+    * Roc - AUC Curve

-6. Try to repeat the same experiment for different component size : 15,20,25,30
+7. Try to repeat the same experiment for different component size : 15,20,25,30